Rubén Tejada: St. Louis Cardinals

 On March 19, 2016, Tejada signed a one-year contract worth $1.5 million with the St. Louis Cardinals.
 Expected to fill in for the injured Jhonny Peralta at shortstop, Tejada himself injured his quad in the final pre-season game, landing on the disabled list to begin the season.
 Tejada was activated on April 18, but the opening at shortstop was no longer there, having been filled instead by Aledmys Díaz.
 Tejada made his first major league appearance as a pitcher on May 20 in the ninth inning at Busch Stadium against the Arizona Diamondbacks, pitching one complete inning while allowing two earned runs, on back-to-back home runs to Chris Herrmann and Brandon Drury.
 The Cardinals designated Tejada for assignment on May 28.
 He had six hits in 34 at bats.
 Tejada declined the outright assignment, becoming a free agent.

 San Francisco Giants

-On June 13, Tejada signed a minor league contract with the San Francisco Giants.
+On June 13, 2016, Tejada signed a minor league contract with the San Francisco Giants.
 On June 29, Tejada was called up and started at third base after Matt Duffy was put on the 15-day disabled list.
 On July 20, he was designated for assignment by San Francisco.
-For the season, he batted .156/.270/.250 with the Giants in 32 at bats.
+For the season, Tejada batted .156/.270/.250 with the Giants in 32 at bats.